Skip to contents

 “Group” layout

 An optional parameter group in the plot_step_ahead_model_output() function to allow to group or partition the input data in the plot according to a specific column.
-This feature is currently only available for “static” plot.
 Please refer to ggplot2::aes_group_order for more information.

 To illustrate this we will use the forecast example for both reference date: